ibara/coin/README.md

 coin
 ====
 coin is a command interpreter for Unix.
-It is a static binary under 3 KB (2289 bytes).
+It is a static binary under 3 KB (2829 bytes).

-It can be used as a basic interactive shell, but it has no scripting support.
+It can be used as a basic interactive shell, and can read scripts containing command executions, but has no scripting language support.

 It is for learning about how commands are issued from the shell.